pwoodru/squad-ride-app/docs/SETUP.md

 - Once setup, you will now have the entire code project in VS Code with all of the correct prerequisites installed

 ### 2. Backend Setup
 We have everything installed.
 We have all the code pulled.
 This is the moment of truth.
 If you installed everything correctly there won't be any issues.
-If you run into errors here... your name must be Dades.
-Good luck hoss.
+If you run into errors here... good luck hoss.

 - With VS Code open, you'll see the standard bar at the top of the screen starting with File, Edit... etc.
 - Select "Terminal" from these options and choose "New Terminal"